-- Collaborate with an indigenous cacao association that produces chocolate bars for national and international distribution
+- Work with an association of indigenous cacao farmers who produce chocolate for national and international distribution

 - Keywords: business internship, social entrepreneurship, social impact, indigenous rights, agroforestry, biodiversity, sustainable development, research, community development, economic development, climate change, farming, organic agriculture, women’s empowerment.

 The Amazon rainforest is one of the most biodiverse ecosystems in the world and has over 40,000 plant species!
 There are thousands of plants and trees that produce edible fruits and can be used for medicine, lumber, and artisan goods.
 Most Amazonian products have not been commercialized.
 However, cacao and guayusa leaf tea are two up-and-coming, major exports that are cultivated by local farmers in the Ecuadorian Amazon.

 Interns work with an association of indigenous farmers who implement social enterprise models to preserve their traditional forms of agriculture, protect the environment through sustainable agriculture, and enter viable markets to sell their finished products.
 Most associations are organic and Fair Trade certified and continue to look for innovative solutions and external financial support for their projects.
 This is a unique opportunity for motivated, enthusiastic interns to learn about the intersections of ancestral knowledge, environmental sustainability, and social entrepreneurship and how they relate to cultural identity and income-generation projects.

 Internships begin with an orientation in the city of Tena.
 After, interns spend the first few weeks getting to know their host family and internship placements.
 Depending on the needs of the placement, potential internship activities include:

 - Assist with day-to-day operations including inventory, factory work, and receiving buyers and sellers